WellthCare

 These targets aren't about perfection.
 They're about lowering the probability of a failed visit across your workforce.

-The angle most people miss: connectivity is part of plan design
+Connectivity is part of plan design

 When visits fail, the cost impact shows up later as avoidable escalation.
 And culturally, it shows up even faster: employees decide “telehealth doesn't work,” stop trying, and your investment turns into shelfware.